 Here is the nice part: you decide in which ways you will develop, within a certain bandwidth... and here is the challenging part (for some of you): YOU are responsible for your own development!
-You keep track of your own progress, achievements and developments and you will be stimulated to create a digital showcase portfolio, which can be used as a personal branding tool.
+You keep track of your own progress, achievements and developments.